 Of course, falling out of bed is a big concern in care environments.
-People tend to use crash mats or bedrails to reduce the risk of injury, but these aren’t necessarily to most effective way of tacking a fall.
+People tend to use crash mats or bedrails to reduce the risk of injury, but these aren’t necessarily the most effective way of tackling a fall.

 Low rise beds have been developed to minimise injuries sustained from falling out of bed; the low mattress platform means that the distance to the ground is significantly lower, therefore meaning that the individual is less likely to sustain serious injuries from a fall.
 Although this is a great development in the world of care beds, it also means that the overall design of a low rise bed is usually compromised by the need for high bed ends.

 But there is one low rise bed that has removable low bed ends and a remarkable mattress platform height of just 10cm – the LowLine.
 Not only does the LowLine feature exceptional low rise abilities, it also includes the standard functions of a typical profiling bed.
 With the ability to adjust the kneebrake, backrest, and mattress height platform, this is an excellent option for any hospice or care home that requires an ultra-low profiling bed that doesn’t stick out like a sore thumb.
 Like the Eclipse range, the LowLine is available in a range of wood colours.

 As anyone who works in a care environment is aware of, siderails are designed to prevent falls from happening in the first place.
 Whether the care bed has bedrails built-in, or loose bedrails are being used in conjunction with a standard care bed, the overall goal to prevent falls from occurring.
 But standard siderails aren’t necessarily the most comforting, aesthetically pleasing piece of equipment on the market.
 Residents may feel ‘trapped’ by the metal bars, and if they’re not used or installed correctly, siderails can cause more injuries to the individual.